plone/training/mastering-plone/volto_richtexteditor.rst

         git checkout TODO tag to checkout

 The rich text editor lets editors make text bold and italic and more.
-This chapter is about adding an additional button to make text lighter.
+This chapter is about adding an additional button to the editor toolbar to make text lighter.

 To be solved task in this part: